19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/The Ability Scores/Intelligence.md

 Abbreviated as **INT**

 A character's intelligence represents how adept they are at memorization, mathematics, and grammar.
-The following [Checks](../../Game%20Procedures/Core%20Procedures/Check.md) and systems use intelligence.
+Some applications of intelligence are:

 - The [Intelligence Discipline](../../Magic/Spellcasting/Spellcasting%20Disciplines/Intelligence%20Discipline.md)
 	- *The most versatile magical discipline*